AhmedNMahran/Incident-Management-App/README.md

 **Elm Ticket Tracking** is a modern Android application designed to simplify and enhance the process of managing incidents or tickets.
 Built using the latest Jetpack Compose UI toolkit and following clean architecture principles, this app provides a user-friendly and efficient way to track, filter, and update the status of incidents.

+**Note**
+The main focus of this project currently is to show a simple functionality with happy scenarios in most cases, focusing on having a good and scalable architecture that can be a building block to easily extend the app functionality

 ## ✨ Key Features

 *   **Incident Listing:** View a comprehensive list of all incidents with essential details like ID, description, creation date, and status.